Here’s how to use the divide and conquer strategy:

 Small, simple base cases typically lead to easier problems and solutions, while large base cases usually improve efficiency.

 Now, you may be wondering, what are the three parts of the divide and conquer approach?
-Here’s your answer.

-When you come upon a large, complicated, or confusing problem, the first step of divide and conquer is to break it down to subproblems or subtasks.
+When you come upon a large, complicated, or confusing problem, the first step of divide and conquer is to break it down into subproblems or subtasks.

 The key to this separation lies in maintaining the connection to the main problem while ensuring each subproblem stays smaller than the primary one.

 You also must be careful not to allow any of your subproblems to overlap.